bandprotocol/bandchain-docs/docs/theshold-signature-scheme/99-governance-parameters.md

 ### `bandtss:min_transition_duration`

-This parameter controls the minimum required time between the activation of a new TSS group and the transition from the existing group.
+This parameter controls the minimum required time between the activation of a new BandChain TSS group and the transition from the existing group.
 This prevents a frequent or rapid transitions that could disrupt ongoing signing operations.
 This also is a buffer for handling potential disputes or necessary confirmations before the transition is finalized.

 ### `bandtss:max_transition_duration`